heig-vd-dai-course/heig-vd-dai-course/01.04-java-intellij-idea-and-maven/01-course-material/README.md

 > also why we need to use a plugin to include the dependencies in the JAR file.
 >
 > We will not go any deeper in this topic in this course.
 You will learn more
-> about this in other future courses.
-Our goal here is to give you the tools to
+> about this in other future teaching units.
+Our goal here is to give you the
-> develop Java applications and share them with other developers easily.
+> tools to develop Java applications and share them with other developers
+> easily.

 Run the JAR file using the `java` command in the terminal as seen before.